omr-turbo/gc-arrays-tutorial/worksheet.md

 ```

 ### Define the Splash::RefArray

+Now that we've defined what a reference is, we can define `RefArray`.

 The `RefArray` is layed out very similarly to the `BinArray`.
 Again, the first field must be the `ArrayHeader`, and storage for the references will be allocated past the end of the struct.
 The `RefArray` will store elements of type `Ref`, an alias to `AnyArray*`.
 The RefArray has some additional member functions which will come in handy when we need to scan the array's references.
 Define the `RefArray` struct in `include/Splash/Arrays.hpp`: